ostreedev/ostree/docs/manual/formats.md

 These deltas are targeted to be a delta between two specific commit objects, including "bsdiff" and "rsync-style" deltas within a content object.
-Static deltas also support `from NULL`, where the client can more efficiently download a commit object from scratch.
+Static deltas also support `from NULL`, where the client can more efficiently download a commit object from scratch - this is mostly useful when using OSTree for containers, rather than OS images.
+For OS images, one tends to download an installer ISO or qcow2 image which is a single file that contains the tree data already.

 Effectively, we're spending server-side storage (and one-time compute cost), and gaining efficiency in client network bandwidth.